Spoilers ahead! Description of physical violence and death.

 In Deus Ex, the protagonist is physically superior and almost invulnerable, and has to deal with moral dilemmas.
 Tomb Raider in contrast is about physical and mental vulnerability.
 Lara is a human being.
-She’s full of fear, doubt and despair, still she’s smart, powerful and resilient.
-She’s not an empty game avatar with super-human powers and lack of individual thoughts and emotions.
+She is full of fear, doubt and despair, still she is smart, powerful and resilient.
+She is not an empty game avatar with super-human powers and lack of individual thoughts and emotions.
 We feel compassion with Lara.
-She’s a social being, not a lone wolf.
-She’s caring, she fights for her friends and wants to rescue them.
-So in this game, there’s at least a protagonist the player identifies with, instead of a cynical and mostly indifferent cyborg.
+She is a social being, not a lone wolf.
+She cares and fights for her friends and wants to rescue them.
+So in this game, there is at least a protagonist the player identifies with, instead of a cynical and mostly indifferent cyborg.

-As much as this game is centered on vulnerability, it’s centered on violence.
+As much as this game is centered on vulnerability, it is centered on violence.
 It has a clear role and meaning here.
-It’s morally justified as it’s framed as self-defense.
-Story-wise, it’s necessary because once again, violence is the tool that shapes our character.
+It is morally justified as it is framed as self-defense.
+Story-wise, violence is necessary because, once again, it is the tool that shapes our character.
 We grow by suffering pain and committing violence.
-Once again, the decision of building a story on inevitable violence has serious consequences I’d like to describe.
+Once again, the decision of building a story on inevitable violence has serious consequences I would like to describe.

 Suffering and voyeurism

 First, Lara’s life is under perpetual danger.
 Lara’s body is hurt so many times in so many ugly ways.
 Her body falls off cliffs, spins around, has bleeding wounds, is beaten, stabbed, shot.
 The pain she suffers in this game is enormous, and all perpetrators are exclusively men.
-In the end, Lara is scarred, her clothes are rags and she’s marked for life.
-I haven’t seen this happening to a male body in video games.
-The role of “perpetual victims of male violence” in games is reserved for female, sexualized bodies.
+In the end, Lara is scarred, her clothes are rags and she is marked for life.
+I habe not seen this happening to a male body in video games.
+As Anita Sarkeesian notes, the role of “perpetual victims of male violence” in games is reserved for female, sexualized bodies.

 “But sometimes the game shows a disturbingly detailed vision of Lara’s demise.
 You can see the exact angle that she breaks her neck against a rock or hear the gurgle of blood as a spike stabs through her stomach.
 In a single-player campaign where every element feels carefully considered, this is the one thing that seems unnecessary — a split second of gruesome voyeurism in an otherwise empowering game.
 These deaths didn’t occur often enough to tear me away from the game, but if scenes of extreme, realistically rendered violence turn your stomach, be warned.”